byuitechops/canvas-api-wrapper/README.md

 // beginning so that it doesn't send the callLimit all at the same time canvas.minSendInterval = 10;

-// After it goes under the rateLimitBuffer, how often to check what the
+// After it goes under the rateLimitBuffer, how often (in milliseconds)
-// buffer is at now, this should be pretty high because there will be
+// to check what the buffer is at now, this should be pretty high because
-// a lot of threads checking at the same time. canvas.checkStatusInterval = 2000;
+// there will be a lot of threads checking at the same time. canvas.checkStatusInterval = 2000;
 ```